Advertising Spillovers in Mobile Apps: Evidence from Ad Shutoffs and Store Rankings

-In this study, we analyzed a comprehensive advertising spending shutoff experiment, conducted across search, social, and display advertising, by a major US-based mobile game developer we will refer to as GameSpace.
-In contrast to previous research, our difference-in-differences (DiD) analysis found that when the developer exogenously halted ad spending, organic installs dropped by 24\%.
-We replicated this result with an event study (ES) which revealed that the spending shutoff decreased organic installs between 18\% and 30\%, depending on the bandwidth and model specification chosen.
+In this study, we leverage the nearly 2 years of advertising campaign data of a major US-based mobile game developer we will refer to as GameSpace.
+During this time period, GameSpace conducted a global advertising spend shutoff covering search, social, display, and in-app advertising.
+Using an event study around this global ad shutoff, we find that when the developer halted ad spending, contrary to findings in previous studies, organic installs dropped by 20--30\%, depending on bandwidth.
 To more precisely estimate effect sizes by dollar amounts, we also analyzed several fixed-effects panel models.
-We found that every \$100 of ad spend was positively associated with 37.2 paid and 2.8 organic installs.
-Our analysis also uncovered evidence of temporal spillovers in installs.
-Every \$100 of today's ad spend was associated with an additional 4.2 paid and 0.9 organic installs tomorrow.
-These estimates are quantitatively consistent with our DiD and ES findings.
-Moreover, regressions decomposed by platform show suggestive evidence that last-touch attribution may overestimate the effectiveness of search ads while underestimating that of non-search ads.
+We found that every \$100 of ad spend was positively associated with 32.3 paid and 2.2 organic installs.
+Lagged fixed-effects specifications suggest modest next-day paid carryover (approximately 2.8 installs per \$100, $p \approx 0.05$, see Web Appendix~A), consistent with delayed attribution, while lagged effects on organic installs are not statistically significant.
+These contemporaneous associations are qualitatively consistent with our event study findings.

-Our work contributes to the growing literature on digital advertising effectiveness.
-While prior work has found varying conclusions about the effectiveness of digital advertising, one consistent result has been that paid advertising is not as effective as attribution modeling suggests due to the substitution of paid advertising effects with organic traffic \citep{blake2015consumer, simonov2018competition}.
-To the best of our knowledge, our paper is the first to find the opposite effect to the substitution effects found in paid search advertising, in the context of mobile app ads---namely, that advertising, on average, generates additional organic conversions.
-Moreover, our work has immediate managerial implications.
-Given that mobile app install advertising is 7.5\% more effective than the attribution analysis suggests, our results imply that mobile app advertisers are systematically under-investing in marketing.
+By combining our advertising campaign data with app store ranking data, we find that ad spend is very strongly associated with app store rankings: during the shutoff, our event study analysis finds a 2.3--3.3-fold deterioration in raw chart position, corroborated by fixed-effects panel analysis.
+More crucially, we also find that the relationship between ad spend and organic installs disappears once we control for app ranking, indicating that rankings are mediating the effect of ad spend.
+These results strongly suggest that the positive paid-to-organic spillovers in our context are the result of an underlying ranking mechanism: paid advertising drives up installs, which then drive up app ranks, which leads to more downstream organic discovery and installs.

+While our work relies on app store ranking data, this ranking mechanism potentially extends to other forms of algorithmic ranking such as personalization and search as well.
+If the model training of such systems doesn't distinguish between paid and organic signals, then a similar loop to that described above occurs: paid advertising drives up installs, models train on this data and subsequently score apps higher, which leads to more downstream organic discovery and installs.